BFpack contains a collection of functions for Bayesian

 containing the estimates of the model parameters of interest, together

-with the error covariance matrix in the argument Sigma
+with the error covariance matrix in the argument Sigma, and

 the sample size used to obtain the estimates, to perform an approximate